espruino/BangleApps/apps/a_dndtoggle/README.md

-# A Toggle Quiet Mode of the watch
+# a_dndtoggle - Toggle Quiet Mode of the watch

+When Quiet mode is off, just start this app to set quiet mode.
+Start it again to turn off quiet mode.
 Work in progress.

 #ToDo